Bachelor of Business Administration (BBA)

 Program Information

-The Bachelor of Business Administration (BBA) program will focus on providing students with a general overview of business, economics, accounting, and marketing consistent with the broader distinction between Bachelor of Arts and Bachelor of Science degrees.
+The Bachelor of Business Administration (BBA) program will give students a general overview of business, economics, accounting, and marketing consistent with the broader distinction between Bachelor of Arts and Bachelor of Science degrees.

 This program will provide students with a generalist program that covers the essential disciplines of business administration and management: economics, marketing, accounting, finance, statistics, operations, management, leadership, and computer systems.
 The BBA prepares students with a broad business education toward a responsible and rewarding career.